koibots8230/Newbie-Orientation/exercises/CommandBased.md

 ### The Command Scheduler

-Despite it's name, the command scheduler handles both subsystems and commands.
+The command scheduler is a singleton that handles both subsystems and commands.
 The command scheduler runs every time that `CommandScheduler.getInstance().run()` is called.
 You should place that inside of robot periodic(this is one of the **only** things that should be in there).
 Whenever the command schedulers is run, it does 4 things, in order:
 1. Runs subsystem periodic methods
 2. Checks to see if any commands bound to triggers need to be run & runs them
 3. Runs any scheduled commands `execute()` and `isFinished()`